Ericksonian Hypnosis

 Erickson as Story

-Weitzenhoffer noticed a change in focus as Erickson’s health declined.
-In particular, he noted the shift from a case-based approach to a focus on technique, and said "I have serious doubts that works written by Erickson in collaboration with others from 1975 on are strictly representative of his thoughts."
+In particular, Weitzenhoffer noted the shift from a case-based approach to a focus on technique as Erickson’s health declined, and said "I have serious doubts that works written by Erickson in collaboration with others from 1975 on are strictly representative of his thoughts."
 Weitzenhoffer is very clear in his attributions, either writing "Erickson" or "Erickson and Rossi" to indicate the provenance of statements, and explicitly said "Rossi became Erickson’s interpreter."

 This is significant, because Weitzenhoffer did not have a high opinion of Rossi.